 Calculation of negative-sequence system

 The negative sequence system has the opposite rotating direction as the original system (left).
 This means it will rotate in opposite direction of an electrical machine connected to the grid.

-As the values of the negative-sequence system for all three phases have the same amplitude (now they are symmetrical) and an phase shift of exactly 120°, it's enough to show one value.
+As the values of the negative-sequence system for all three phases have the same amplitude (now they are symmetrical) and has a phase shift of exactly 120°, it's adequate to show one value.
 The value for the negative-sequence system in Dewesoft X is called „U_2“.

 Matrix of zero, positive and negative-sequence system

-As you can see in the next pictures, a unbalanced system can be composed by using the positive, negative and zero symmetrical components.
-The following picture shows an screenshot of Dewesoft X showing the real system:
+As illustrated in the following images, an unbalanced system can be rectified using the positive, negative and zero symmetrical components.
+The image below depicts an unsymmetrical system as a screen shot taken from Dewesoft X .